 - Group of 12 women group called Mbeli (meaning ‘to move forward’) (based in Mugarameno), who create curios for camps and uniforms for the local school.
 We have provided a sewing machine and support.

 - Chilli farming = cash crop

 2. Installation of boreholes in villages to provide clean water: improve human capital (health, hygiene).

 Scholarship provision → in 2016 supported 6 secondary school students (from Chiawa): chosen on merit and through their participation in the conservation clubs.

 1. Environmental Education Programme started in 2004 (which has since grown substantially and has included a review of the curriculum)

 - Outreach for children: includes lessons on wildlife trafficking and animal behaviour.

-- Teacher Training Workshop.
+- Teacher Training Workshops.

 2. Annual community sport's day 'Rubatano' for both children and adults (since 2013): aims to promote relationships between the local community members, DNPW, lodges and other stakeholders outside of the law enforcement realm with which CLZ is often associated.